Hyukay/reverse_exchange/README.md

 Before you begin, ensure you have met the following requirements:

-* You have installed Node.js and npm
+* You have installed Node.js and npm/yarn
 * You have installed MongoDB
+* You have installed Thirdweb
 * Node version 14.x

 ### Cloning the repository